greg-raven/Uncommon-Sense/_posts/2021-04-28-the-constitution-does-not-protect-us.md

 ---
-title: 'The Constitution does not protect us'
+title: "The Constitution does not protect us"
 layout: post
 categories:
 - Constitution